andreamazzella/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 After dinner, Stanimir cheerfully informs the players that, as guests at a Vistani fire, they are now expected to play the Game of Stories, and asks whether the players will accept.
 To play, each participant must put up a wager, which can be an object of small monetary, intellectual, or sentimental value.
 Each participant must then share a story to make a man “laugh or weep.”
 Each time a story is told, the other participants in the game must guess whether the story is truth, falsehood, or both.
 At the end of the game, the participant with the most correct guesses wins the pot.

-If the players accept the challenge, Eliza, Arturi, and [[Non-Player Characters#Ireena Kolyana|Ireena]] also offer to join the game.
+If the players accept the challenge, Eliza, Arturi, and [[Non-Player Characters#Iván Kolyanovich|Iván]] also offer to join the game.
 The participants’ wagers are as follows:

 * **Stanimir** wagers a worn deck of Tarokka cards that once belonged to his late wife. (“They’ve sat unused and dusty in my wagon for long enough,” he says with a sad smile.
 “I think she’d like it if they were out in the world again.”)
 * **Eliza** wagers a collapsible brass spyglass with a small, maneuverable mirror, allowing the user to peer around corners.
 * **Arturi** wagers a short manuscript on werewolves authored by Dr. Rudolph van Richten.
-* **Ireena** wagers a painted wooden hairclip in the shape of a sunflower that she once wore as a child.
+* **Iván** wagers a painted wooden hairclip in the shape of a sunflower that she once wore as a child.

 Give the players a few minutes away from the table to plan out their stories before the game begins.